 Everyone’s benefits package will be different depending on their salary and how long they worked.
 Determine what your Social Security will be beforehand so that you know how much additional savings you will need for the long-term.
 You can find out more about your benefits by visiting www.ssa.gov or calling the Social Security Administration at 1-800-772-1213 for a free statement.

-Although you will never actually know how long you are going to live, one thing is for certain: People’s life expectancies are getting longer.
+Although you will never actually know how long you are going to live, one thing is for certain: Life expectancy is getting longer.
 You should keep this in mind when investing your savings.
 According to the Employee Benefit Research Institute, a man retiring at age 65 has a 50 percent chance of living to age 81.
 For women, the age is 85.
 This means that you will need to start thinking about 20+ years of investment into savings.

 Expect the unexpected